Smooth monomial Togliatti systems of cubics: The Main Theorem

 \begin{lem} Consider four vertices $v_1,v_2,v_3,v_4$ of any type in $G$.
-If there is path of length $3$ joining them, then this path is a part of a $4$ cycle. \end{lem} \begin{proof} The points of $M$ corresponding to four edges of a cycle form a $2$-dimensional rhombus and any $3$ vertices of a rhombus generate the fourth one. \end{proof} The following is an easy graph theoretic consequence of previous lemmas.
+If there is path of length $3$ joining them, then this path is a part of a $4$ cycle. \end{lem} \begin{proof} The points of $M$ corresponding to four edges of a cycle form a $2$-dimensional rhombus and any $3$ vertices of a rhombus generate the fourth one. \end{proof} Let $G_c$ be the restriction of $G$ to vertices of type c).
+The following is an easy graph theoretic consequence of previous lemmas.

 \begin{lem} Every connected component of $G_c$ is a complete bipartite graph. \end{lem} \begin{proof} Since a graph is bipartite if and only if there is no odd cycle, if the component is not bipartite we could choose the smallest odd cycle in it.
 By Lemma \ref{lem:3cut} it has to be a triangle, which contradicts Lemma \ref{lem:forbiden} (3).
 Hence, the connected component is a bipartite graph.
 Choose two vertices in different parts.
 Consider the shortest path joining them.
 By Lemma \ref{lem:3cut} it has to be of length one.
 Hence, the bipartite graph is complete. \end{proof}